Listing Information

 Eric describes farming as the "confluence" of his understanding and interests in economy, ecology and energy.
 Philosophy is that to affect positive interaction in the world, we can work to build models and relationships that reflect our values.

-Long term goals are to contribute to cooperative food production and economic systems that accommodate integrated health for ourselves, the landscape and neighbors.
+Long term goals are to contribute to conscientious food production and economic systems that accommodate integrated health for ourselves, the landscape and neighbors.

 Describe the physical setting of your farm and the nature of the community in which you live